This page was last updated: November 23rd, 2022

 The labs perform a variety of cardiac procedures, including:

 The Royal Cornwall Hospital Heart Function Nursing service provides clinical and educational support for patients who are admitted to hospital with heart failure.
 We also provide an outpatient rapid-access diagnostic clinic (The Rapid Access Heart Function Clinic).
-The clinic makes sure patients referred to our service by their GPs undergo appropriate imaging and are provided with a relevant clinical management plan so that their cardiac condition is identified and managed in a timely way.
+The clinic makes sure patients referred to our service by their GPs undergo appropriate imaging and are provided with a relevant clinical management plan.
+This ensures that their cardiac condition is identified and managed in a timely way.
 The team will also refer appropriate patients to the community-based Cardiac Specialist Nurses for ongoing support with condition-related education and clinical management.

 The service is currently delivered by two Heart Function Nurse Specialists.
 We are members of the British Society for Heart Failure and also receive professional development funding from the British Heart Foundation to ensure we are appropriately trained and able to offer the best possible care for our patients